grantmacken/glider/README.md

 Here you can add or adjust the declarative targets and the consequent pipelined lines of shell script that will be executed when the build chain runs.

+For example since targets can have sub targets, e.g. the `make assets` target will have sub target declarations with thier own build chains for getting stuff into the static-assets volume.

+With
+ - `make styles`:  you might want build chain that use postcss
+ - `make scripts`: you might want a build chain to compile typescript files

 Most targets will have a corresponding `clean` and `list` target

  ```shell